School Support and Improvement → Leadership Development Program

 MCPS is looking for motivated, dedicated, skillful, and creative people to become school-based administrators.
 Research shows that effective school administrators play a critical role in the success of schools and their students.
 Ideal candidates include teacher leaders who support student achievement in the classroom, provided professional development to other teachers, and/or developed curriculum and programs.
 Basic requirements for the AP pool include:

-- Verification of A&S Administrator I certificate
+Certificate of Administrator I

 The FAW workshop series is offered every fall of each school year.